section-engineering-education/engineering-education/content/articles/introduction-to-wand-library-in-python/index.md

 status: publish
 published: true
 url: /introduction-to-wand-library-in-python/
-title: Introduction To Wand Library In Python
+title: Introduction to Wand Library in Python
-description: This tutorial will discuss about Wand library, its origin and how it can be used to manipulate images.
-We will also learn several image manipulation techniques like inverting, blurring, and drawing images.
+description: This tutorial will go over the Wand library, its origin and how it can be used to manipulate images.
+We will learn image manipulation techniques like inverting, blurring, and drawing images.
 author: ezra-mukono
-date: 2022-03-23T00:00:00-00:00
+date: 2022-04-14T00:00:00-15:00
 topics: [Languages]
 excerpt_separator: <!--more-->
 images: